 A student who is denied an appeal is not eligible for reentry to the school for a period of one term.
 A student dismissed for violating satisfactory academic progress must appeal in writing for reentry.
 If applying for readmission, the student must meet with the Campus Director prior to the start of the term in which the student wishes to return.
-Also, any student who ceased attendance and whose grades in the last term of attendance caused him or her to not meet the standards for satisfactory academic progress must go through the same appeal process.
+Also, any student who ceased attendance and whose grades in the last term of attendance caused him/her to fall below standards of satisfactory academic progress must go through the same appeal process.
 The appeal procedure described in the preceding section applies.
 The student must demonstrate resolution to any mitigating circumstances.

-A reentry/readmission student who is granted an appeal may be reinstated and, if otherwise eligible, may receive financial aid.
-The student will be placed on probation at the start of the next academic term or upon re-entry and may be required to meet certain additional academic conditions as specified by the Campus Director in their decision to grant the appeal.
+A re-entry/re-admission student who is granted an appeal may be reinstated and, if otherwise eligible, may receive financial aid.
+The student will be placed on Financial Aid Probation at the start of the next academic term or upon re-entry and may be required to meet certain additional academic conditions as specified by the Campus Director in their decision to grant the appeal.
 The standards for satisfactory academic progress will continue to be applied to assess the student's academic performance.
-A student is allowed one and only one re-entry/readmission appeal after being academically dismissed.
+A student is allowed one and only one re-entry/re-admission appeal after being academically dismissed.